azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 </br>

-### **Step 3 of 4.
+### **Step 3 of 5.
 Grant 'Reader' Access to SPN on Azure subscriptions**
-To do the scanning, AzTS solution scanning identity requires 'Reader' access on subscriptions of the target tenant on which scan needs to be performed.
+To do the scanning, AzTS solution scanning identity requires 'Reader' access on subscriptions of the target tenant for which scan needs to be performed.
 Command `Grant-AzSKAzureRoleToMultiTenantIdentitySPN` assigns 'Reader' access to SPN (created in step #2 above) of central scanning identity on target subscriptions.
 You need to be 'Owner' on target subscription to perform role assignment.

 > _Note:_
 > 1. _If subscriptions are organized under [Management Groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview) (MG), you can assign reader role for SPN using MG role assignment using [Azure Portal](https://docs.microsoft.com/en-us/azure/security-center/security-center-management-groups#assign-azure-roles-to-other-users).
 For this you need to be 'Owner' on management group level to perform role assignment._